 White marble is a fantastic material for bathrooms.
-This beautiful natural stone is naturally water resistant, and adds a luxurious, elegant feel to any space.
+This beautiful stone is naturally water-resistant and adds a luxurious, elegant feel to any space.
 Marble has been used for construction for millennia; the Romans had public baths made of it!

 Using marble in the bathroom has two important caveats: you need to seal it, and you need to watch out for slip-resistance.
-A lot of marble finishes have low slip resistance, which makes them dangerous in potentially wet spaces like bathrooms.
-To counter this problem, use a finish with higher slip resistance, or add rugs in high-traffic areas.
-Here's a helpful article about marble, its benefits and its drawbacks.Continue to 2 of 16 below.
+A lot of marble finishes have low slip-resistance, which makes them dangerous in potentially wet spaces like bathrooms.
+To counter this problem, use a finish with higher slip-resistance, or add rugs in high-traffic areas.

 Soft Modern White Marble Bathroom

-"Soft modern" is a term used to describe most of today's "typical" bathrooms.
-It features mostly modern shapes, with some traditional features.
-It's a comfortable, recognizable style.
-This large basement bathroom by Dean Poritzky Custom Homes features white marble as the main material, and brushed nickel hardware that highlights the grey marbling of the stone.Continue to 3 of 16 below.
+"Soft modern" is a term used to describe many of today's "typical" bathrooms.
+It features mostly modern shapes, with some traditional features, and is a comfortable, recognizable style.
+This large basement bathroom by Dean Poritzky Custom Homes features white marble as the main material, with brushed nickel hardware that highlights the gray marbling of the stone.Continue to 2 of 15 below.

 03 of 15

 Eclectic Bathroom With White Marble

 This master bathroom by Mia Rao Design with double vanity features shiny white marble on the floor and walls, with an interesting contrasting wall in black.
 Since the white gives off an impression of a very large space, you can afford to add a dark wall for visual interest.
 It still remains monochromatic, which is very modern.Continue to 4 of 15 below.

 05 of 15